-Collegiate DECA holds Professional Development Meetings on the third Tuesday of the month, from 3:30-5:00 p.m. in AP 293.
-In the past we have made contact cards, practiced for academic competitions, and hosted speakers on business ethics, entrepreneurship, public speaking, leadership skills, resume writing, job searching, and interviewing.
+Collegiate DECA generally holds Professional Development Meetings on the second Tuesday and fourth Wednesday of the month, from 3:00 – 4:30 p.m. in BUS105.
+In the past we have made contact cards, practiced for academic competitions, created LinkedIn accounts and hosted speakers on business ethics, entrepreneurship, public speaking, leadership skills, resume writing, job searching, and interviewing.
 All students are welcome to attend our Professional Development Activities.
 You do not need to be a member.
 This is a great time to check out what Collegiate DECA @ SCC is all about.
 Click on the “Professional Development Activities” tab to see details about this semester’s activities.

 An active club requires organization and planning by both students and advisor.
 Students who want to be very actively involved in Collegiate DECA @ SCC have the opportunity to develop leadership skills by holding officer positions.
 Each year we select a President, Vice President, Treasurer, and Secretary.
-Click on the “Officers” tab for a list of officer’s duties and to see who your 2013-14 officers are.

 As a member, you can be as involved as you want to be.
 If you just want to join and just attend the career immersion tours that is fine.
 For some students, that is all they have time for.
 However, you get out of it what you put in, so the more involved you are the better.
 What are you waiting for?
 Join today!